offjangir/offjangir/README.md

 <h3> I am a Final Year Undergraduate Student at BITS Goa. </h3>

+- Life is about knowing things ?
+I wanna know as much as I can.
-- 😄 Full Stack Roboticist
+- 😄 Robotics and AI
-- 🌱 I’m currently exploring Controls, Navigation, and Perception.
+- 🌱 Where am I ?
+Master's in Robotics @ Carnegie Mellon University
-- 💬 Talk to me about Drones, and Robots.
+- 💬 Talk to me about 3d Vision, Robot Perception, and also life :)